iamrithiks/Code2Rithik/README.md

 Skills: PYTHON / JS / HTML / CSS

 - 🔭 I’m currently working on my Portfolio.
-- 🌱 I’m currently learning about Javascript
+- 🌱 I’m currently learning about Express.js
 - 👯 I’m looking to collaborate on My Portfolio and JavaScript
 - 💬 Ask me about How I make my Websites
 - 📫 How to reach me: rithikdev@outlook.com